Costs and payment

 Financial aid recipients

 If you are the recipient of a scholarship through an external provider such as the U.S. Military or National Health Services Corp, you must submit documentation to the Financial Aid Office upon initial acceptance to the program.
-These programs cover tuition fees.
-Your tuition fees will be deferred at registration and the University will bill your third-party provider.
+These programs cover tuition and fees.
+Your tuition and fees will be deferred at registration and the University will bill your third-party provider.

 Title IV Authorization

 Under federal law, the University must receive your authorization to cover fees other than tuition, registration, standard fees and contracted University room and board charges.
 To authorize the University to deduct health insurance charges you must complete the online Title IV Authorization Form.
 If you do not complete this Authorization Form, the University must assume that you wish to "restrict" use of your financial aid funds.

 The cost of attendance (budget) amounts are estimated averages of costs for an academic year.